KaterynaMeleshko/kateryna-blog/content/modules/module1/module1.md

 ---

-## motherboard
+## Motherboard

-a motherboard is the main printed circuit board of a computer, a multilayer structure made of fiberglass-reinforced epoxy (fiberglass provides strength, resin provides insulation) with copper traces. in the layers of the board are routed: signal lines (PCIe, USB, RAM, etc.), power planes (12 v, 5 v, 3.3 v, 1.2 v, etc.), ground planes (GND). the board provides physical mounting of components and electrical connection between them.
+a motherboard is the main printed circuit board of a computer, a multilayer structure made of fiberglass-reinforced epoxy with copper traces. in the layers of the board are routed: signal lines, power planes, GND planes. the board provides physical mounting of components and electrical connection between them.

 ---